WHO CAN SUBMIT

 A roundtable proposal must include:

-the name, e-mail, affiliation and rank for each presenter and the chair.
+• the name, e-mail, affiliation and rank for each participant and the chair.
 1

 1If a presenter has collaborators, book contributors, co-researchers, etc. who are not attending the conference, they cannot be listed as co-presenters.
 These individuals can be acknowledged in the abstract.